Your basket is currently empty!

 The simplest method is to soil propagate.
 When your String of Hearts has grown so long and you want to give it a little haircut, you can plant the bulb tubers at the base of the leaves directly into the soil.
 Just ensure you cover the pot to give it extra humidity and warmth to help it along.
 This can really help if your plant has grown a bit sparse on top and you want it to be nice and full.
 Always make sure you water your plant after propagating and ensure it gets good light to help it root and grow.
 Good luck!

-We hope you have found this String of Hearts care guide informative and helpful.
+We hope you have found this guide informative and helpful to care for your String of Hearts Plant.
 As always, please do get in touch if you have any unanswered questions about this lovely, trailing beauty.
 We’re always happy to hear from you lovely plant people; drop us a line at [email protected].
 Until next time plant people.